olantobi/tictactoe/README.md

 ### What would you need to change in the code if the next feature was to generalize the game to NxN size boards?

-I would need to change is the size of the 2-dimensional array and then update the winning conditions array list.
+What I would need to change is the size of the 2-dimensional array and then update the winning conditions array list.